pwed/pwed-cdk/src/lib/bastion/README.md

 ## Todo

-- Allow full custom userdata
 - Allow choco installs
 - fix aws cli not installing with winget
-- tests
+- Allow picking and choosing of services in the access policy